Security Services for the IoT

 Assessment and deliverables

-- Summaries for every discussed paper.
+Paper summaries.
 You’ll need to hand in one summary for each paper we will discuss in a particular lecture.
 The summaries help you study the paper and will enable you to ask focused questions in class.
-Also, you can reuse them for the 1 page with notes you can bring to the written exam (see below).
+This is important because papers are usually more challenging to study than a textbook.
+Also, you can reuse the summaries for the 1 page with notes you can bring to the written exam (see below).
 Each summary can be at most 250 words.
 You can add figures and graphs from the paper or add your own if you like, but everything has to fit on a single-sided A4 paper.
 We do not grade the summaries, but we do check that you submitted them.

 The deadline for the summaries is 7AM CEST before every lecture (no exceptions).

-- In the group presentation In the group presentation, you and 3 fellow students present the result of your lab project, which involves measuring the network traffic of 3 IoT devices.
+Group presentation.
+In the group presentation, you and 3 fellow students present the results of your lab project, which involves measuring the network traffic of 2 IoT devices.
 The presentation will take place on campus and everyone in your lab team must attend in-person (no exceptions).
 You can use up to 25 minutes for your talk.
 In addition to your presentation, two teachers will conduct a Q&A with you and your team about your lab project for 15 minutes immediately following your talk.
 More details on the group presentation are in the corresponding section down this page.

-- Traffic capture files.
+Traffic capture files.
 You are also required to submit your network measurements in the form of PCAP files, MUD files, and README files through Canvas.
 We will not grade them, but we will review them to assess how you carried out your lab assignment.
 See the submission guidelines under Lab Assignment for details.
-The hard submission deadline for the PCAP, MUD, and README files is Wed Jun 19, 2025, 9AM CEST.

 Grading